Age Verification

 Auch bekannt als: STD, Geschlechtskrankheit, sexuell übertragbare Infektion

 STI (Sexually Transmitted Infection, formerly STD) refers to sexually transmitted infections.
-Most common in Switzerland: Chlamydia, gonorrhea (gonorrhea), syphilis, HIV, hepatitis B/C, HPV, genital herpes.
-Recommended test frequency for sex workers: Complete screening every 3 months.
+The most common in Switzerland are: chlamydia, gonorrhea, syphilis, HIV, hepatitis B/C, HPV, and genital herpes.
+Recommended testing frequency for sex workers: comprehensive screening every 3 months.

-Free or cheap tests at Checkpoints (Zurich, Geneva, Lausanne, Basel, Lugano), Aspasie (Geneva), Xenia (Berne), women's emergency telephone, cantonal AIDS help centers.
+Free or low-cost testing is available at Checkpoints (Zurich, Geneva, Lausanne, Basel, Lugano), Aspasie (Geneva), Xenia (Bern), the Women’s Emergency Hotline, and cantonal AIDS support organizations.

 See also

-• HIV — Human immunodeficiency virus - now controllable with therapy and effectively preventable with PrEP/PEP.
+• HIV — Human Immunodeficiency Virus — now manageable with treatment and effectively preventable with PrEP/PEP.

-• PEP (Post-Expositions-Prophylaxe) — Emergency medication against HIV after possible contact - take within 48-72 hours.
+• PEP (Post-Expositions-Prophylaxe) — Emergency medication for HIV following possible exposure — take within 48–72 hours.

-• PrEP (Prä-Expositions-Prophylaxe) — Preventive tablet against HIV infection - subject to health insurance requirements since 2024.
+• PrEP (Prä-Expositions-Prophylaxe) — Preventive pill against HIV infection — covered by health insurance under certain conditions since 2024.

-• Checkpoint — Low-threshold testing and advice center for sexual health (Zurich, Geneva, Lausanne, Basel, Lugano).
+• Checkpoint — Low-threshold testing and counseling center for sexual health (Zurich, Geneva, Lausanne, Basel, Lugano).